 A Navy officer's gravestone with a poly infinity heart.
 The story behind it.

 The stone is that of US Navy Commander Alyce Grillet.
-She died last year at age 47 of colon cancer, at her home in Alexandria, Virginia, after a nearly 20-year military career.
+She died in 2019 at age 47 of colon cancer, at her home in Alexandria, Virginia, after a nearly 20-year military career.

 There is a story.

 Her obituary noted the basic details of record: Her career included a variety of roles in naval aviation support, including 19 months aboard the aircraft carrier USS Carl Vinson during the Iraq War.
 "She was promoted to the rank of Commander in 2016 and reported to the Commander Fleet Readiness Center at Naval Air Station Patuxent River, Maryland, where she served as Personnel Military Director.
 Her last assignment was as Officer in Charge and Maintenance Officer at the Fleet Readiness Center Mid-Atlantic Detachment Washington at Joint Base Andrews."

 And there was some more: "She leaves behind a jaw-dropping collection of personal artwork, focusing in her later years on the medium of permanent marker on canvas.
 She was a prolific reader of non-fiction, specifically “geeking out” on relationship psychology as game theory, and spiritually identifying as a Chaos-magic Buddhist.
 She was a community organizer in Memphis and Norfolk and taught classes in Relationship Dynamics and Non-Violent Communication.
 She helped lead Naval Air Systems Command’s Patuxent River LGBTQIA+ Advisory Team.